Rabbit Rhythms

 A great many pet rabbit owners house their rabbits in hutches that have two compartments: the main hutch is very ample, has a screened front (at least), and possibly wire sides and/or floor.
 The same hutch may also have a second compartment with a doorway from the main area.
 This section is sometimes called the bedroom because with a solid door it is much more private.

-All of these two-compartment hutches are excellent options if you've discovered your rabbit is pregnant!
+Two-compartment hutches are excellent options if you've discovered your rabbit is pregnant!
+Here are indoor and outdoor options...

 Many pet rabbit owners also like to allow their female rabbits to have a litter or two.